|

 April 2007: Article on CPN

-The article shows some of my prize winning images and concentrates on recent work I have done in Antarctica, the Falkland Islands and Spitsbergen.
-I am really glad about the chance
+The article shows some of Martin's prize winning images and concentrates on recent work he has done in Antarctica, the Falkland Islands and Spitsbergen.
+"I am really glad about the chance

-to publish with CPN as not many nature photographers have been represented with their site and the predecessor.
+to publish with CPN as not many nature photographers have been represented with their site and the predecessor."

 You’ll find the article here: http://cpn.canon-europe.com/content/btl/eisenhawer.do